The Underlying Principles of Our Dybuster Software

 Learned content is visualised in the form of a mountain scene, giving learners a chance to reflect on and take pride in what they’ve learned.
-Detailed analyses of learning path and current skill level are available to the supervising member of staff at any time, aiding objective assessment.
-Each keystroke, problem solved and letter entered is recorded here – a precise documentation of all activity.
+Detailed analyses of the learning path and current skill level are available to the supervising member of staff at any time, aiding objective assessment.
+Each keystroke, problem solved and letter entered is recorded here, creating precise documentation of all activity.

 Learners can select a computer-animated guide who will support their training by appearing on the screen from time to time to share tips, offer motivation or provide assistance.
 This social component makes it easier for children to train on their own.

 Fun and enjoyment play a central role in learning.
-A diverse range of attractively presented games provide variety and counter boredom.
+A diverse range of attractively presented games provides variety and counter boredom.

 Learning weaknesses make children unsure of themselves and reduce their independence, which is why our programs are designed to allow them to train without help.
 The computer provides “invisible” guidance, increasing children’s independence, self-sufficiency and feeling of self-worth – all of which encourages them to carry on learning.

-Solved tasks result in points, stars or coins, which can be traded for animals, backdrops, food etc. as part of an animal scene reward system.
+Solved tasks result in points, stars or coins, which can be traded for animals, backdrops, food, etc. as part of a reward system.
 Learning reports and certificates can be printed out at any time to celebrate children’s work.
-Stickers and pre-printed sticker booklets are also available and can be used to help children visualise work accomplished, modules completed or skills mastered.
+Stickers and pre-printed sticker booklets are also available and can be used to help children visualise work accomplished, modules completed and/or skills mastered.